Guajillo Chili Mussels are here for fantastic Friday night dinner!

 I’ll be honest, 112 Eatery is one of the most amazing restaurants in the cities, and recreating one of their recipes is near impossible.
 But I did my very best, playing with the flavors I remember (guajillo chilis, tomatoes, cilantro!) and adding a few of my own favorites (like garlic, ginger, saffron!).

-The guajillo chilis bring a subtle spice with a deep rounded out flavor to the broth of the mussels – balanced out with acidic tomatoes, soulful saffron, and my favorites: garlic and ginger.
+The guajillo chiles bring a subtle spice with a deep rounded out flavor to the broth of the mussels – balanced out with acidic tomatoes, soulful saffron, and my favorites: garlic and ginger.

 The BEST part about mussels is that they’re so easy to make.
-Basically take zero time.
+They basically take no time at all.
 They’re actually very sustainable, and a cheaper seafood option that feels totally fancy and special!

 As a single lady myself, I love that I can make a nice meal, have a glass of wine, and not spend a fortune!
 I portioned this recipe out for two – if you’re really hungry one could definitely eat it in a sitting – but nonetheless, it’s easily doubled for more!Print